-When using Result objects with Jackson we might run into some problems.
-The Jackson datatype module for Result solves them by making Jackson treat results as if they were ordinary objects.
+When using Result objects with we might run into some problems.
+The solves them by making Jackson treat results as if they were ordinary objects.

 How to Use this Add-On